alerion09/NetworkTools/README.md

 # NetworkTools
-First project in c#.
-App displays internet status, informations about nettwork interfaces and is able to pinging ip addresses.
+Windows application showing internet status, informations about network interfaces.
+You can also pinging ip addresses using this app.
 <br />
 <br />
 Home Screen.